Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Acknowledgments

 \section{Acknowledgments}

+We thank Davide Cassani, Roberto Emparan, Ohad Mamroud, Noppadol Mekareeya, Ioannis Papadimitriou, Jaeha Park, Alejandro Ruip\'erez, and Enrico Turetta for useful discussions.
 We acknowledge partial support by the INFN.
 EC, VD and DM are partially supported by a grant Trapezio (2023) of the Fondazione Compagnia di San Paolo.
 AZ is partially supported by the INFN, and the MIUR-PRIN grant 2022NY2MXY (finanziato dall'Unione europea - Next Generation EU, Missione 4 Componente 1 CUP H53D23001080006).